beesober alcohol off switch coaching logo

 Alcohol does serious damage to your health, both mental and physical – there is no question about that.

-A quick google search, or indeed a look around this very website will tell you of the damage that alcohol does to your body and mind.
+A quick Google search, or indeed a look around this very website will tell you of the damage that alcohol does to your body and mind.

 Here, we are going to look at one specific damage that alcohol does to you – it bloats you, both in feeling and in the way you look.

-The difference between an alcohol puffy face before and after (even) days without drinking can be telling…
+The difference between an alcohol-puffy face before and after – even days, without drinking, can be telling…

 Let’s talk about –

+Alcohol bloating is a very common side effect of drinking alcohol to excess.
 Have you ever had that bloated, uncomfortably full feeling after drinking alcohol?
 If so, you’re not alone.

 Bloating is a very common side effect to drinking too much alcohol.
 In fact, it’s one of the most frequent complaints people have after drinking.

-One of the biggest causes for bloating is consuming too much alcohol.
+One of the biggest causes of bloating is consuming too much alcohol.
 In fact, a study published in the Journal of Clinical Gastroenterology found that 40% of Americans who drink alcohol are considered to be “regular” drinkers, meaning that they consume more than four drinks per week.

-That is some serious alcohol bloating going on all over the world, or wherever they are drinking anway – so pretty much everywhere.
+That is some severe alcohol bloating going on all over the world, or wherever they are drinking anway – so pretty much everywhere.
 Also known as the “estrogen effect,” bloating is a common side effect of consuming alcohol.

 It can cause an increase in blood pressure and heart rate, which can lead to headaches, nausea, and other uncomfortable symptoms.